jlphillipsphd/delayedsaccade/README.md

-DelayedSaccade - WITHOUT QT GUI
+DelayedSaccade - With HRRs
 ==============

-Delayed Saccade Task (Qt Demo)
+Delayed Saccade Task
-Demo Application for the Working Memory Toolkit
+Demo Application for the Holographic Working Memory Toolkit

 ************
 Requirements
 ************

-Uses the qmake tool, part of QT, but none of the
+Uses the *hrr* branch of the delayedsaccade repository, and the *jlp* branch of the wmtk repository
-QT libraries...

 ****************************************************
 Basic Installation for most flavors of Unix (Linux):
 ****************************************************

+git checkout hrr
+cd wmtk
 git submodule init
 git submodule update
-qmake
+git checkout jlp
+cd ..
 make

 *****